decurtoidiaz/drcyz/README.md

 v0.9, released on 02/01/2022.
 Added notebooks to run in colab to reproduce experiments; K-means Clustering with PCA(2), t-SNE with PCA (99% variance), Stylegan2-ada to generate synthetic samples, statistics to analyse the dataset and example of instance segmentation with Deeplab.

+v1.0, released on 03/01/2022.
+Added slides, presentation and report.